ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/asyncmap.md

 * See file [callback-doom-example.mjs](https://github.com/ULL-MII-SYTWS/asyncmap-template/blob/main/callback-doom-example.mjs)  Example of the callback hell
 * [concatSerialize.js](https://github.com/ULL-MII-SYTWS/asyncmap-template/blob/main/concatSerialize.js) write here your solution to the seq problem without using the async module
 * [sol-using-async.mjs](https://github.com/ULL-MII-SYTWS/asyncmap-template/blob/main/sol-using-async.mjs)  write here your solution to the par problem using the async module
+* [sol-using-async-series.mjs](https://github.com/ULL-MII-SYTWS/asyncmap-template/blob/main/sol-using-async-series.mjs) write here your solution to the seq problem using the async module
 * [my-async.mjs](https://github.com/ULL-MII-SYTWS/asyncmap-template/blob/main/my-async.mjs) write here your solution to the par problem without using the async module. `npm test` checks the solution for a simple case
 * `npm run test-err` checks the solution for a case when one of the input files does not exists